Bladder Cancer: Causes, Symptoms, Types, Diagnosis, and Treatment Options

 Stages of bladder cancer are:

-- Stage 0: Cancer cells are found only on the inner lining of the bladder.
+- Stage 0 (Ta and Tis): Cancer cells are found only on the inner lining of the bladder.
 Lymph nodes are not involved and cancer has not spread (metastasized).
 This is also called superficial cancer or carcinoma in situ.

-- Stage I: Cancer cells are found deep in the lining of the bladder, but have not invaded the bladder muscle.
+- Stage I (T1): Cancer cells are found deep in the lining of the bladder, but have not invaded the bladder muscle.
 Lymph nodes are not involved and cancer has not spread (metastasized).

-- Stage II: Cancer cells are present in the muscle layer of the bladder.
+- Stage II (T2): Cancer cells are present in the muscle layer of the bladder.

-- Stage III: Cancer cells have spread through the bladder muscle into the tissues around the bladder, such as the prostate or the uterus.
+- Stage III (T3a and T3b): Cancer cells have spread through the bladder muscle into the tissues around the bladder, such as the prostate or the uterus.

 How is bladder cancer treated?